DenizParlak/jenkinsops/README.md

 After that, Terraform will trigger the Ansible playbook in the GCE instance.
 This playbook contains all tasks to setup the Kubernetes cluster via kubeadm with Docker.

+Some varibles pre-defined such as region, region-zone and project.

 Kubernetes section separated as three component:

 - Persistent Volume / Persistent Volume Claim